-It is important to note that most UK express trusts, and trusts with a UK tax charge payable by the Trustees, will need to be registered under the UK trust registration service and may need to be registered in an EU Member State.
+It is important to note that most UK express trusts, including the Estate Planning Bond Discretionary and Absolute Trusts, will need to be registered through the UK trust registration service and may need to be registered in an EU Member State.
 It is your responsibility (or the responsibility of your trustees) to ensure that this trust is registered accordingly.

 This information is based on our understanding of current legislation and HM Revenue and Customs (HMRC) practice.
 It does not constitute legal or taxation advice.
 Speak to your Financial Adviser for further information on trust registration requirements.
-It is your responsibility (or the responsibility of your trustees) to ensure that this trust is registered accordingly.